willgolden5/nightlyfe/README.md

 | /auth/refresh | POST   |               | Authorization: "Bearer refresh_token" | refresh JWTs                                                            |
 | /auth/logout  | POST   |               | Authorizaiton: "Bearer refresh_token" | logout from this device                                                 |

-### Example API

-Besides /auth/_ the API provides two main routes /api/_ and /admin/\*, as an example to separate application and administration context.
-The latter requires to be logged in as administrator by providing the respective JWT in Authorization Header.

-Check [routes.md](routes.md) for a generated overview of the provided API routes.

-### Client API Access and CORS

-The server is configured to serve a Progressive Web App (PWA) client from _./public_ folder (this repo only serves an example index.html, see below for a demo PWA client to put here).
-In this case enabling CORS is not required, because the client is served from the same host as the api.

-If you want to access the api from a client that is serverd from a different host, including e.g. a development live reloading server with below demo client, you must enable CORS on the server first by setting environment variable _ENABLE_CORS=true_ on the server to allow api connections from clients serverd by other hosts.

-#### Demo client application

-For demonstration of the login and account management features this API serves a demo [Vue.js](https://vuejs.org) PWA.
-The client's source code can be found [here](https://github.com/dhax/go-base-vue).
-Build and put it into the api's _./public_ folder, or use the live development server (requires CORS enabled).

-Outgoing emails containing the login token will be print to stdout if no valid email smtp settings are provided by environment variables (see table below).
-If _EMAIL_SMTP_HOST_ is set but the host can not be reached the application will exit immediately at start.

-Use one of the following bootstrapped users for login:

-- admin@boot.io (has access to admin panel)
-- user@boot.io

-A deployed version can also be found on [Heroku](https://govue.herokuapp.com)

 ### Environment Variables

 By default viper will look at $HOME/.go-base.yaml for a config file.
 Setting your config as Environment Variables is recommended as by 12-Factor App.